Ken-Yeung/eztool/README.md

 [Portal :door:](https://github.com/Ken-Yeung/KensToolkit/tree/master/OptionCrawler "Go to OptionCrawler repo")

--   This script is crawling Hong Kong options' data using plugins `selenium` and `pandas_datareader`
+-   This script is crawling Hong Kong options' data using plugins `selenium` and `pandas_datareader`, incert it into `stock_list.xlsx`
--   Extracting 3 options' data of call and put bid price, strike price where strike price is closest to current stock price.
+-   Extracting 3 options' data of call and put bid price, strike price where strike price is closest to current stock price
 -   To extract specific company's stock, option data, you have to change the Row values of companies code in `stock_list.xlsx` sheet of `data`

 1. Stock price would display in sheet: `data`